Ykkösliiga: Creation of Ykkösliiga

 In July 2022, Finnish sports media Elmo reported that the Finnish FA is planning to create a new second-tier football league.
 It was also reported that it is expected be a five-year long period, after which the top-tier Veikkausliiga could be expanded to consist 16 teams, but this claim has not been confirmed.

 In the late August 2022, Finnish FA announced the creation of a new nationwide league, contested with 10 teams, planned to be located between current Ykkönen and Kakkonen.
-Later in October it was confirmed that the new second-tier league will be named Ykkösliiga, and the FA simultaneously announced the specific rules on how the new level is formed and which clubs will gain the position in it.
-The nine best teams of 2023 Ykkönen will automatically qualify for the 2024 Ykkösliiga.
-Each group winner of the three groups in 2023 Kakkonen and the best runner-up, will play the 2024 Ykkösliiga play-offs.
+Later in October it was confirmed that the new second-tier league would be named Ykkösliiga, and the FA simultaneously announced the specific rules on how the new level is formed and which clubs would gain the position in it.
+The nine best teams of 2023 Ykkönen would automatically qualify for the 2024 Ykkösliiga.
+Each group winner of the three groups in 2023 Kakkonen and the best runner-up, would play the 2024 Ykkösliiga play-offs.
 The winner of these qualifiers wins the last spot, and the three other clubs earn a position to the new third-tier 2024 Ykkönen.

 The new league was scheduled to start running in 2024.
-Ykkösliiga replaces Ykkönen as the second-highest Finnish football league, and the current second-tier Ykkönen will drop down one level in a league pyramid to establish a new and the first nationwide third-tier Ykkönen with 12 teams, starting to run in 2024.
+Ykkösliiga would replace Ykkönen as the second-highest Finnish football league, and the current second-tier Ykkönen would drop down one level in a league pyramid to establish a new and the first nationwide third-tier Ykkönen with 12 teams, starting to run in 2024.
 All the previous third-tier levels in Finland had been divided to geographical groups based on locations of the clubs.

-As a conclusion, all the lower levels in Finland will drop down one level in the league pyramid (Kakkonen forms a new fourth-tier, Kolmonen a new fifth-tier etc.).
+As a conclusion, all the lower levels in Finland would drop down one level in the league pyramid (Kakkonen forms a new fourth-tier, Kolmonen a new fifth-tier etc.).

 The inaugural season 2024 Ykkösliiga started on 13 April 2024.

 Structure

 Like the first-tier Veikkausliiga, Ykkösliiga is a summer league, played usually from the start of April to October.
 All the competing teams play 27 matches, facing each other three times in total.
 After the matchday 18 follows the final phase where every team face each other once.
 The top-5 teams earn five home matches for the last nine matches, and the bottom-5 have four home matches.
-The winner of Ykkösliiga wins automatically a promotion to Veikkausliiga, and the second-placed team will play a two-legged promotion play-offs against 11th placed team in Veikkausliiga.
-The last placed team will be relegated to new third-tier Ykkönen, while the 9th placed team will play the relegation play-offs against Ykkönen runners-up.
+The winner of Ykkösliiga wins automatically a promotion to Veikkausliiga, and the second-placed team plays a two-legged promotion play-offs against 11th placed team in Veikkausliiga.
+The last placed team is relegated to new third-tier Ykkönen, while the 9th placed team plays the relegation play-offs against Ykkönen runners-up.